Spree Forest: Landscape and nature

 Alder forests on wetlands and pine forests on sandy dry areas are characteristic of the Spree Forest region.
-Grasslands and fields can be found as well.
-About 18,000 species of flora and fauna have been identified.
+Grasslands and fields may be found as well.
+Approximately 18,000 species of flora and fauna have been identified in the region.
 In 1991, the Spree Forest was designated a UNESCO "Biosphärenreservat" (Man and Biosphere Reserve Programme).

 Economy

 The Spree Forest is a tourist destination, and a centre of production of natural organic products.
 The tourism and economic demarcation of the Spree Forest is thus much more difficult than its geographical extension.
 Due to its popularity and the associated advantage, the borders of the Spree Forest tourism and business area have increasingly extended beyond the original bounds of the Spree Forest.
 This is particularly true of the regional food industry, as the Spree Forest economic area created for this industry (famed in Germany for the Spreewald gherkin and other pickles) is much larger than the ecological Spree Forest.
-This economic area is protected by the Protected Geographical Indication scheme of the EU.
-Before the legal protection of the space there were several court disputes over the designation Spree Forest on food labels.
+This economic area is protected by the Protected Geographical Indication scheme of the European Union (EU).
+Before the legal protection of the region there were several court disputes over the designation Spree Forest on food labels.